Sound RiversImpacted Waters

 These water quality concerns are enough to keep Panther Creek from its intended uses by people and wildlife.
 The State has not put any portions of Panther Creek in Durham on a list of impaired water bodies, also known as the 303(d) list.

 Stormwater Services staff investigates water pollution reported by other City employees and Durham residents.
-In the 2019 reporting year, staff found one public sanitary sewer spill in the Panther Creek watershed.
+In the 2021 reporting year, staff found 3 sources of pollution.
+These were:

 Stormwater Services encourages neighbors to discuss and discourage putting trash, wash water, grease, or other pollution into storm drains.
 Anything that goes into storm drains does not get treated and, in this watershed, eventually washes into Panther Creek.
 Residents can also call the Stormwater Hotline (919-560-SWIM) to report water pollution.

 Past summaries of the health of Panther Creek: